andraugust/andraugust.github.io/index.md

    <td width="50%" class="full">
        <p><em>2017-11</em></p>
        <p>
-         This is an Arduino-based robot that learns to crawl using Q-learning.
-Initially the robot moves randomly, but eventually it manages to find desirable actions that lead to positive rewards.
+         This is an Arduino robot that learns to crawl using Q-learning.
+Initially the robot moves randomly but eventually manages to find desirable actions and accumulates positive rewards.
 Included is a video of the robot in action.
        </p>
    </td>
    <td width="50%" class="full">